Google Data Studio Tutorial

 Remember that the key acts as a filter for the second data source.
 In this example, only records that match the GA view landing page for your website will be pulled from Google Search Console.

-Choosing multiple keys will further limit the number of records pulled from the second data source.
+Choosing multiple keys will further limit the number of records extracted from the second data source.

 Once you have chosen your binding key(s), the rest of the process should be familiar:

 Choose the dimensions and metrics you want to see for your first data source.
-Then do the same for the second one.
+Then do the same with the second one.

 Once you have finished customizing the report, click “Save”.
-Congratulations: you’ve just created your first merged data chart!
+Congratulations: you have just created your first combined data chart!

-Another thing you can do is create two separate charts and then combine them.
-Data Studio offers a great shortcut for that.
-Just select both charts, right-click and choose “Merge Data”.
-Unfortunately, Data Studio can get confused quite easily, so I would make the effort to learn how to blend data using the right panel.
+Another thing you can do is to create two separate graphs and then combine them, Data Studio offers a great shortcut.
+Just select both graphs, right-click and choose “Merge data”.
+Unfortunately, Data Studio can get confused quite easily, so I would make the effort to learn how to blend data using the right pane.

 17. Create a basic calculated field

-When your existing data doesn’t give you enough information, it’s time to create a calculated field.
+When the existing data does not give you enough information, it is time to create a calculated field.

 Calculated fields take your data and, as the name implies, perform calculations on it.

-It’s probably easiest to explain this with an example.
+It is probably easier to explain it with an example.
 Let’s say you want to see the cost per lead.
 You can create a calculated field that takes the “Cost” metric and divides it by the “leads” metric.

-Once you create this field, it will update automatically, so you can change the chart’s time range, dimensions, etc., and the average transactions per user data will update accordingly.
+Once this field is created, it will be updated automatically, so you can change the chart time range, dimensions, etc., and the average transaction data per user will be updated accordingly.

 There are two ways to create a calculated field:

-2. Create a field at the chart level, which means you will only be able to use the field for that specific report.
+1. Create a field at the chart level, which means that you will only be able to use the field for that specific report.

-All limitations of the other type do not apply here: although you cannot use a chart-level calculated field in another chart, filter control or additional calculated field, you do not need to have editing rights to the original data.
+All limitations of the other type are reversed: although you cannot use a calculated field at chart level in another chart, filter control or additional calculated field, you do not need to have editing rights on the original data.

 You can also use a chart-specific calculated field for data combination, which we will see in the next step.

-Add a chart to your Data Studio dashboard, then choose the data source you want to divert your new field from.
+Add a chart to your Data Studio dashboard, then choose the data source from which you want to divert your new field.

-Click “Add a new field” in the lower left corner.
+Click on “Add a new field” in the lower left corner.

 data studio

-(You can also do this by clicking on the pencil next to the data source and then selecting “Add a field” in the upper right corner of your fields menu.)
+(You can also do this by clicking on the pencil next to the data source and then selecting “Add a field” in the upper right corner of your field menu).

 data studio

-Use the menu on the left to find the metrics you need; click on one to add it to the formula.
-If the formula has an error, a red notification will appear below the editor explaining what went wrong.
+Use the menu on the left to search for the metrics you need; click on one to add it to the formula.
+If the formula has an error, a red notification will appear below the editor explaining where it went wrong.
 If your formula works, you will get a green check mark.

 data studio

 Click “Save” to add your new field to the data source.
-You will now be able to add this calculated field to any chart as a normal field.
+Now you can add this calculated field to any chart as a normal field.

 Create a calculated field at chart level